eirikt/tippekonkurranse/README.md

 ## Version history/roadmap

 #### v1.3 : _Planned Q1 2015_
+* Backbone.Marionette
 * Multi-season handling with proper archiving
-* User admin
-* Admin UI for data management
-* Revisiting automatic reloading of web page (simple countdown timer, or real SPA instead of the HTTP refresh)
-* Multiple draggable windows (with predictions and results): see http://stackoverflow.com/questions/13526712/make-div-draggable-using-css
 * Show 'Gjeldende resultater' contextual to what round is actively chosen, as done with 'Trend'
 * Configurable strategy-based rules for calculating scores.
 The rules may differ from year to year ...
+* No more HTTP refresh, now real single page application (SPA)
+* A simple countdown timer for data refresh (forcing a GET)
+* Button for manual data refresh
+* User admin
+* Admin UI for data management
+* Multiple draggable windows, no more modals (with predictions and results): see http://stackoverflow.com/questions/13526712/make-div-draggable-using-css

 _Status: In progress_